-As of January 1, 2014, GED Testing Service has partnered with Pearson VUE testing client to offer the new 2014 GED series.
-Testing is now completed via computer at a certified Pearson VUE testing center, which are located on each of Gateway's Elkhorn, Kenosha, and Racine campuses.
+GED Testing Service is partnered with Pearson VUE testing client.
+Testing is completed via computer at a certified Pearson VUE testing center, which are located on each of Gateway's Elkhorn, Kenosha, and Racine campuses.

 The state of Wisconsin requires that all GED students meet the following requirements:

 - Must be at least 18 1/2 years of age or show that the class you entered ninth grade with has graduated

 - Have not previously graduated from public or private high school

 The first step in earning your GED or HSED is to sign up for the free, 6 hour orientation, which you are required to complete prior to beginning your testing.
 During orientation, you will learn more about GED and HSED test requirements, cost, scheduling, and more.
 Come in to sign up for an available orientation at student services or sign up online through WebAdvisor (class number 890-721).